Buddy (Looney Tunes): Reception

-Buddy is widely considered to be the worst character in the Looney Tunes franchise.
 In That's All, Folks!
 The Art of Warner Bros.
-Animation, Steve Schneider describes Buddy as "a creature of limitless blandness," and calls Buddy's Day Out "a nondescript adventure spree."
-Schneider says that "probably the best of the run is his farewell film, Buddy the Gee Man", but "about the most that can be said for Buddy is that he is distinctly forgettable."
+Animation, Steve Schneider describes Buddy as "a creature of limitless blandness", and calls Buddy's Day Out "a nondescript adventure spree".
+Schneider says that "probably the best of the run is his farewell film, Buddy the Gee Man", but "about the most that can be said for Buddy is that he is distinctly forgettable".

+Chuck Jones was promoted from an in-betweener to an animator on the Buddy series.
+He later claimed he was inexperienced at the time, but joked: "Fortunately, nothing in the way of bad animation could make Buddy any worse than he was anyway."